cpoff/jamdocs2/docs/event-workflow.md

 > The sole purpose of the <b style="color:green;">Green</b> category is to indicate status, with <b style="color:green;">Green</b> being equivalent to LIVE.
 If it's <b style="color:green;">Green</b>, it's eligible to be viewed by the public.
 That's why the category should only be added once past the approvals threshold.
 Without the <b style="color:green;">Green</b> category it's not eligible and will not appear on the public calendars.
 There shouldn't be any need to change the category once the docs & event are approved and set to <b style="color:green;">Green</b>.

 After <b style="color:green;">Green</b> has been applied, you can start adding <b>external attendees</b>.
 They will get a copy of the meeting invitation via e-mail along with all subsequent updates to the Outlook event.
-Make sure you only add them once the event has been fully built and approved.
+Make sure you only add them once the event has been fully built, edited, and approved.
 Attendees get every subsequent update to the meeting/event invitation in Outlook, no matter how minor.
 So make sure you have 100% sign off on the original pre-event invitation as it is intended to be the only communication sent via Outlook.

-The website version of the event will be an exact mirror of the Outlook event pulled automatically via API that has front-end logic looking specifically for items in the <b style="color:green;">Green</b> category that are no more than 7 days in the future.
+The website version of the event will be an exact mirror of the Outlook event pulled automatically via API that has front-end logic looking specifically for items in the <b style="color:green;">Green</b> category that are no more than **7 days** in the future.

 ## Document naming convention
 COMMITTEE ACRONYM YYYY-MM-DD TITLE OF CONTENTS.pdf